tests-always-included/restify-router-magic/README.md

         put: function (req, res, next) {}
     }

-Note: Instead of using `options` you should probably use [restify.CORS()] instead.
+Note: With Restify, you should probably use [restify.CORS()] instead of `options`.

 These properties will all map seamlessly to call the server's `.METHOD()` functions.
+With restiq, routes are added with `.addRoute()`.
 Both the "delete" and "options" properties will be mapped to `.del()` and `.opts()` for Restify; this mapping is not performed for Express or other servers that object methods that match the HTTP methods.
-Please make sure to use HTTP method verbs as property names instead of the method names that are attached to the server object.
+Please make sure to use the full HTTP method verbs as property names instead of the method names that are attached to the server object.

 There's also a special `name` property that will be used to name the route in Restify.
 Do not set this if you are not using Restify.
 If you are using Restify, then you don't need to hardcode your routes.
 Instead, use Restify's [server.router.render()](http://restify.com/#hypermedia).